ter-haar/ble_gateway/README.md

 ### (Optional) Running as a daemon with systemctl

-To run gateway as daemon (in background) and start it automatically on boot we will use systemctl:
+To run gateway as daemon (in background) and start it automatically on boot we will use systemctl.

 Edit WorkingDirectory section in file blegateway.service, then copy file blegateway.service to /etc/systemd/system
 ```
 cp blegateway.service /etc/systemd/system